mrubinst757/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-My name is Mikaela Meyer, and I'm a PhD student and [NSF Graduate Research Fellowship Program](https://www.research.gov/grfp/AwardeeList.do?method=loadAwardeeList) (NSF GRFP) Fellow in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
-I earned my BS in Mathematical Statistics and Applied Statistics from Purdue University in May 2018.
-I am the 2017 [Truman Scholar](https://www.truman.gov/2017-truman-scholars) from Indiana.
-Currently, my research interests include fair machine learning (FATML), causal inference, applying statistics to criminal justice questions and statistics pedagogy.
-When I'm not in the office, you can usually find me playing intramural sports, cheering for the Boilermakers, or having fun at board game night.
+My name is Max Rubinstein, and I'm a PhD student in the [joint Statistics and Public Policy program](http://www.stat.cmu.edu/phd/statheinz) at Carnegie Mellon University.
+I previously worked in health care policy research at Mathematica in Washington, DC.
+My research interests are in statistical and machine learning methods for causal inference in healthcare policy.
+Right now I'm working in developing reweighting estimators for group-level data, and I'm also generally interested in non-parametric estimation of causal effects.
+In my spare time I also enjoy the outdoors (especially the desert southwest) and comedy.